miluthedog/MPS04/source/data/data.md

-# Naming convention

-### Data type
-- raw: raw data
-- cyc: invidual cycle
-- rmi: remove idle
-### Workpiece
-- b: black, drop on slider
-- w: white, drop on conveyor
-### Error
+# Error dataset
-- E1: vertical axis vibration
-- E2: horizontal axis vibration

-# Handle error data:
-wwww2 first peak is fault: cycle no longer than 600000 signal E2wwww1 last 2 cycle is fault: significantly fault
+wwww2 first peak is fault: cycle no longer than 600000 signal E2wwww1 last 2 cycle is fault: a lot of shocks